|

 reporting

-to use the age ratings and pictograms when making choices for their
+to use the age ratings and pictograms when making

 children;